Propel your career with a Weekend MBA in London

 After an initial induction, you will attend lectures at our campus in South Kensington, London for Friday, Saturday and Sunday mornings approximately once a month.
 In the second year of study, you will then complete your electives, Capstone Consulting Experience and Global Experience Week.
 You will be required to take 32-46 days out of the office in a 21-month period, depending on your choice of electives.

-Please note, programme content is subject to change.
+Please note, for 2025 the programme will start in January (subject to College approval).
+Programme content is subject to change.

 Online pre-study modules